 However, these spaces do not have to remain this way.
 With even just a few small touches, it is possible to revive and make more welcoming and usable.
 This was the premise of the Erasmus+ training course “Re-NEWed Spaces”.
 People are coming up with creative ways to transform abandoned spaces into places that the community can enjoy and these restoration projects are happening all over.
 We wanted to bring this concept to the coastal town of Maiori where some parts of the city have been neglected and are no longer fit for use.

-We invited youth workers and leaders from 10 different European countries to Maiori to participate in this training course.
+Youth workers and leaders from 10 different European countries came together in Maiori to participate in this training course.
 They came from; Portugal, Spain, Italy, Croatia, Greece, Bulgaria, North Macedonia, Romania, Germany and Estonia to spend 1 week (17-24 October) working together on the topic.
 The group stayed in the Convento di San Francesco, an old convent which is now used for hospitality on the seafront at the edge of Maiori.

 The idea of the training course was to combine the participants previous knowledge from similar projects with the practical task of re-newing a space in Maiori.
 The experience level, knowledge of the topic and education within the field varied throughout the group which created a dynamic exchange of ideas, skills and creativity.
 The schedule of the training course was packed tight with full days of activities to get the most out of the limited time.